GuccioGucci/pollitely/README.md

 ### DoubleReceive Feature
 As we said, this is mostly our internal attempt for supporting long-running tasks execution.
 What we found is that, in order to make it *work*, we need to tweak a little `Ktor` pipeline execution.

+That is, under certain *timing* conditions, we found that postponed tasks were not receiving any data from HTTP body (receiving form-data or JSON payload): it seemed like the `applicationCall.request` was already consumed by receiving route handler.

-Specifically, we need to ensure that `applicationCall` is not yet consumed while processing postponed tasks.
+So, we need to ensure that `applicationCall` was not yet consumed while processing postponed tasks.
 In order to do so, we're:
-* warming-up the `applicationCall`, forcing request is consumed **before** later task execution
+* *warming-up* the `applicationCall`, forcing request is consumed **before** later task execution (with `applicationCall.receiveChannel()`)
 * configuring `DoubleReceive` feature for the application, ensuring request is **still** available to later task execution

+Please, provide any feedback in case you know how to avoid this trick!
+Not that is causing any issue, but it really sounds like a *workaround*.

 ### Incomplete Tests
 One last thing related to automatic tests.
 We're still not able to fully test the protocol, in particular the asynchronous